kushaldas/pym/docs/classes.rst

 Deep down inside
 =================

-If we look inside of our class definitions, we will a dictionary at the center.
+If we look inside of our class definitions, we will find a dictionary at the center.
 Let us look at it in details in the following example.

 ::